Obesity Management in Special Populations

 Steven M. Dean, DO, MSVM, RPVIObesity Management in Patients With Lipedema8:00 am - 8:25 am

-Brooke Sweeney, MDObesity Management in Patients With Developmental Delay8:25 am - 8:50 am
+Brooke Sweeney, MDObesity Management in Patients with Developmental Delay8:25 am - 8:50 am

 Ana M. Palacios, MD, PhDModerate Panel Q&A9:15 am - 9:30 am